The Kagamine Rin wiki last edited by Hailinel on 01/26/14 10:59AM

 Origin and Game Appearances

 Like her predecessor Hatsune Miku, Rin (and her twin brother Kagamine Len) was not originally a game character, but a voice bank created for Crypton Future Media's Vocaloid 2 singing synthesizer.
-His voice is designed to simulate a "low-teen" male, with Rin's simulating a female equivalent.
+Her voice is designed to simulate a "low-teen" female, with Len's simulating a male equivalent.
 Both Len and Rin's vocal template are based on that of Japanese voice actress Asami Shimoda.

 Len and Rin first appeared as unlockable custom character skins in Sega's PSP rhythm game Hatsune Miku: Project Diva.
 To unlock them, players had to play the respective versions of the song "Kouya to Mori to Mahou no Uta" (Song of Wastelands, Forests, and Magic - "荒野と森と魔法の歌") on Normal difficulty and obtain Standard-rank scores, as well as hitting a maximum combo of 100 unbroken notes.